-The United Kingdom's withdrawal from the EU took place on January 31, 2020.
-The EU and the UK reached an agreement on their new partnership in the Trade and Cooperation Agreement, ("the Agreement"), which entered into force on May 1, 2021.
+The United Kingdom's ("UK") withdrawal from the EU took place on January 31, 2020.
+The EU and the UK reached an agreement on their new partnership in the Trade and Cooperation Agreement (the "Agreement"), which entered into force on May 1, 2021.
 The Agreement focuses primarily on free trade by ensuring no tariffs or quotas on trade in goods, including healthcare products such as medicinal products.
-Thereafter, the EU and the UK will form two separate markets governed by two distinct regulatory and legal regimes.
+Thereafter, the EU and the UK will form two separate markets governed by two distinct regulatory and legal regimes, except that Northern Ireland will continue to broadly follow EU laws as further described below.
 As such, the Agreement seeks to minimize barriers to trade in goods while accepting that border checks will become inevitable as a consequence that the UK is no longer part of the single market.
-As of January 1, 2021, the Medicines and Healthcare products Regulatory Agency ("MHRA"), became responsible for supervising medicines and medical devices in Great Britain, comprising England, Scotland and Wales under domestic law whereas Northern Ireland continues to be subject to EU rules under the Northern Ireland Protocol.
-The MHRA will rely on the Human Medicines Regulations 2012 (SI 2012/1916) (as amended), or the HMR, as the basis for regulating medicines.
-The HMR has incorporated into the domestic law the body of EU law instruments governing medicinal products that pre-existed prior to the UK's withdrawal from the EU.
+As of January 1, 2021, the Medicines and Healthcare products Regulatory Agency ("MHRA") became responsible for supervising medicines and medical devices in Great Britain ("GB"), comprising England, Scotland, and Wales under domestic law whereas Northern Ireland continues to be subject to EU rules under the Northern Ireland Protocol.